Permanent life insurance: what it is and how it works

 Four ways to use cash value while you're still alive

-Money in your cash value isn't taxed as it grows, so it can grow faster.
+Money in your cash value isn't taxed as it grows, so it has the potential to grow faster.
 It usually takes a few years for cash value to grow into a usable sum, but once that happens, it becomes a financial asset with many advantages.
 Generally speaking, there are four ways to access the value of that asset:

 Pros and cons: permanent vs. term life insurance